mlswg/mls-protocol/draft-ietf-mls-protocol.md

 resulting transcript hashes and epoch secret match those found in the Welcome message.

-## Group Creation from existing PSK
+## Group Creation from existing PSKs

 Group creation may be tied to an already existing group structure, consisting of a re-initialization of an existing group, or branching of a sub-group.